AI AgentΒΆ

 ---|---|---|

 Log Job Execution | Toggle | Send a debug message with the current AI Agent Job configuration.
+The message appears in the Interaction Panel when Debug Mode is enabled.
 The parameter is active by default. |

 Log Knowledge Results | Toggle | Send a debug message containing the result from a knowledge search.
+The message appears in the Interaction Panel when Debug Mode is enabled.
 The parameter is inactive by default. |

-AI Agent Tool Settings¶
+AI Agent Tool SettingsΒΆ

-At the end of a Tool Action branch, it is advisable to use a Resolve Tool Action Node to return to the AI Agent.
+At the end of a tool action branch, it is advisable to use a Resolve Tool Action Node to return to the AI Agent.

 Parameter | Type | Description |